fizker/scripts/zsh/readme.md

 Paste the following into `~/.zshrc`:

 ```
+# Change tab size from 8 to 4
+tabs -4

 # Make the various word-movements respect / as a word separator (zsh is useless in the default behaviour)
 WORDCHARS=`echo $WORDCHARS | sed s-/--g | sed s/-//g`